-At the May 2013 commencement ceremonies, Antioch University New England will award the first annual Toni Murdock Student Innovation Award to an AUNE student whose graduate work has demonstrated a fresh perspective and an innovative or entrepreneurial approach to scholarship or practice that advances AUNE’s purpose of innovation for a just and sustainable society.
+At the May 2016 commencement ceremonies, Antioch University New England will award the fourth annual Toni Murdock Student Innovation Award to an AUNE student whose graduate work has demonstrated a fresh perspective and an innovative or entrepreneurial approach to scholarship or practice that advances AUNE’s purpose of innovation for a just and sustainable society.

 AUNE’s Center for Academic Innovation (CAI) has issued a call for nominations.
-Nominations should be submitted to Center director Abigail Abrash Walton (email@example.com) by the nomination deadline of Monday, February 11, 2013.
+Nominations should be submitted to Pat Hitchner (firstname.lastname@example.org), in the VPAA’s office, by the nomination deadline of Monday, February 22, 2016.
 An application shall include:

 * a letter of nomination describing the nominee’s qualifications; and

-* at least 2 letters of support from individuals familiar with the student’s work.
+* at least 2 letters of support from individuals familiar with the student’s work (including a letter from the student’s advisor).

 The CAI’s Council on Academic Innovation, consisting of AUNE trustees, alumni, and other innovation experts, will serve as the award selection committee.
 The committee will receive and review nominations and letters of support from members of the AUNE faculty or others.